UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Experiments

-\textbf{Qualitative Comparison.} Figure~\ref{fig:teaser} presents qualitative results of \ourwork\ at $4K \times 4K$, $2K \times 3K$, and $2K \times 2K$, demonstrating superior text-to-image generation with high-fidelity details and coherent global structure.
-A more detailed comparison at 4K is shown in Figure~\ref{fig:qualitative}, where we include a representative subset of leading baselines for clarity; comprehensive comparisons against the nine methods, as well as additional 2K and 4K results, are provided in the Appendix.
+\textbf{Qualitative Comparison.} Figure~\ref{fig:teaser} presents qualitative results of \ourwork\ at various resolutions from $2K$ to $>8K$, demonstrating superior text-to-image generation with high-fidelity details and coherent global structure.
+A more detailed comparison at 4K is shown in Figure~\ref{fig:qualitative}, where we include a representative subset of leading baselines for clarity; comprehensive comparisons against the fourteen methods, as well as additional 2K and 4K results, are provided in the Appendix.
 At 4K resolution, our method renders anatomically correct hands with exceptional detail as shown in the first row, while SANA produces a blurry image, HiFlow introduces diagonal artifacts, and I-MAX fails to generate the correct number of fingers.
-In the second and third row, \ourwork\ consistently preserves textural clarity, such as fur and tree structures, surpassing competitors while maintaining global coherence.
-The fourth row highlights highly detailed eye generation at 4K, where our method clearly captures iris structure, eyelashes, and skin texture with remarkable realism.
-These examples collectively demonstrate \ourwork’s ability to synthesize images that combine fine-grained local details with coherent large-scale composition, validating its performance across diverse high-resolution scenarios.
+In the second row, \ourwork\ consistently preserves textural clarity, such as tree structures, surpassing competitors while maintaining global coherence.
+The third row highlights highly detailed eye and jewelries generation at 4K, where our method clearly captures sharper details of eyelashes, and jewelries with fine structure.
+Training free methods like HiFlow~\cite{bu2025hiflow} in the fourth row frequently shows diagonal artifacts, while another efficient attention method~\cite{liu2024clear} failed to preserve global consistency as shown in the fifth columns.
+These examples demonstrate \ourwork’s ability to synthesize images that combine fine-grained local details with coherent large-scale composition, validating its performance across diverse high-resolution scenarios.

-\textbf{Quantitative Comparison.} Table~\ref{quantitative-4k} presents a quantitative comparison of our method against the nine state-of-the-art methods at 4K resolution (please refer to the Appendix for 2K comparisons).
+\textbf{Quantitative Comparison.} Table~\ref{quantitative-4k} presents a quantitative comparison of our method against the nine state-of-the-art methods at 4K resolution \yuyao{where most of them are based on the same FLUX.1-dev backbone}.
 The results show that our method achieves highly competitive performance across all metrics, even outperforming training-based methods that rely on extensive 4K-resolution training data.
-Table~\ref{tab:performance_comparison_alt} demonstrates consistent performance on the GenEval~\cite{ghosh2023geneval} benchmark, confirming that our method's output quality is resolution-agnostic.
+Table~\ref{tab:performance_comparison_alt} demonstrates consistent performance on the GenEval~\cite{ghosh2023geneval} benchmark, confirming that \ourwork's output quality is resolution-agnostic.